 Getting there can be quite a challenge as you have to climb 461 stone steps to reach the top.
 Make sure you give yourself enough time and energy to get to see the awesome 360° view.

-If you don’t want to endure the many steps, you can take advantage of one of the newest and most exciting attractions, the Kotor Cable Car.
+If you don’t want to endure the many steps, take advantage of one of the newest and most exciting attractions, the Kotor Cable Car.
 This cable car opened in 2023 and takes you from Kotor up to Lovćen National Park in just 11 minutes!
 The roundtrip will cost 23 euros.
 The views of the Bay of Kotor from the top are absolutely breathtaking.

 Day 3: Perast